petabridge/akka-bootcamp/src/Unit-3/lesson1/README.md

 ***In practice, a `RoundRobin` strategy is going to be fine for most situations and should be your go-to load balancing `RoutingStrategy`***.

-However, if you find yourself with a router under *massive* load (e.g. 10s of millions of messages per second) then you may want to look at the more esoteric load balancing strategies that follow.
+However, if you find yourself with a router under *massive* load (e.g. 10s of millions of messages per second) or needing a unique pattern, then you may want to look at the more esoteric load balancing strategies that follow.

 #### `TailChopping`
 The TailChoppingRouter will first send the message to one, randomly picked, routee and then after a small delay to to a second routee (picked randomly from the remaining routees) and so on.
 It waits for first reply it gets back and forwards it back to original sender.
 Other replies are discarded.